NikosGavalas/blossom/README.md

 - finish the meta tags
 - add optional pages in the navbar (about, contact, etc...)
 - make the code cleaner
+- Add modals to the index page for the social links that cant open to a new page (e.g. skype name).
+- Add a simple CLI to the script, now it is very depended on directory structure